 Planting Jerusalem Artichokes

-Jerusalem artichokes can be planted in fall, or in spring six to eight weeks before your last frost date -- either way really works fine.
-Make sure each tuber you'll be planting has at least one "eye," and plant them three inches deep and about a foot apart.
-They work well either planted in rows or in blocks; in my garden, I dedicate an entire bed to Jerusalem artichokes and I love the way they look planted this way -- especially when they're in bloom.
+Jerusalem artichokes can be planted in fall, or in spring six to eight weeks before your last frost date.
+Either way works fine.
+Make sure each tuber you'll be planting has at least one "eye."
+Plant them three inches deep and about a foot apart.
+They work well either planted in rows or in blocks.
+If you have the room, you can dedicate an entire bed to Jerusalem artichokes.
+When they bloom, they will look beautiful.

 How to Grow Organic Jerusalem Artichokes

-There really isn't much to do to grow Jerusalem artichokes.
+There is not a lot of work to grow Jerusalem artichokes.
 Keep the bed weeded early in the season when the plants are small.
-Mulch with three to four inches or organic matter.
-I don't even water mine -- they do well enough with no coddling from me.
-Less coddling (less amending of soil, less watering, no fertilizing) seems to help keep them under control as well -- they have not been nearly as invasive in my garden using these methods.
+Mulch with three to four inches of organic matter.
+Less coddling (less amending of soil, less watering, and no fertilizing) seems to help keep them under control.
+Using these methods, they may be less invasive in the garden.

 Pests and Problems

 Pests and diseases are pretty much a non-issue for Jerusalem artichokes.
 The biggest problem you'll have will be keeping them under control.
-Thorough harvesting each fall will help (you're unlikely to harvest all of the tubers, so you can count on having them every year.
-Even the tiniest piece of tuber will grow into a plant and produce more tubers!
+Thorough harvesting each fall will help.
+You're unlikely to harvest all of the tubers, so you can count on having them every year.
+Even the tiniest piece of tuber will grow into a plant and produce more tubers the following year.

 Harvesting Jerusalem Artichokes

-Dig Jerusalem artichokes, preferably with a digging fork to avoid cutting tubers as you try to dig them.
+Dig Jerusalem artichokes, preferably with a digging fork to avoid cutting tubers as you try to harvest them.
 You can harvest them anytime, but Jerusalem artichokes are much sweeter and more flavorful after a frost or two.
-You can dig them as long as your soil isn't frozen.
-To extend your harvest, add a thick (12 inch) layer of mulch after your first frost -- this will keep your ground from freezing, buying you a few more weeks to harvest your sunchokes.
+You can dig them anytime as long as your soil isn't frozen.
+To extend your harvest, add a thick (12 inch) layer of mulch after your first frost.
+This will keep your ground from freezing, buying you a few more weeks to harvest your sunchokes.

-- 'Sugarball' produces small white tubers, excellent for roasting
+- Sugarball that produces small white tubers, excellent for roasting

-- 'Fuseau' produces large, smooth tubers that have a somewhat smoky flavor
+- Fuseau which produces large, smooth tubers that have a somewhat smoky flavor